Medical School Secondary Application: Complete Guide

 Completing secondary applications can be a challenging but crucial stage in the admissions process to medical school.

-Using these suggestions, you can convince medical schools of your strengths and interests and raise your odds of acceptance.
+Using these suggestions, you can convince medical schools of your strengths and interests to raise your odds of acceptance.

 Answer the Question Directly